Medusa-Intelligence-Corp/TranslateTribune/DEV_GUIDE.md

 ### 5. Deploy Configuration

-Save the Ignition configuration as `config.ign` and use it during server provisioning.
+Save the Ignition configuration and use it during server provisioning.
 We use Vultr and configure it like so:

 <img src="./deploy/hosted_example/vultr_config.png" alt="Picture of the Vultr configuration page"/>